roboticcam/demo_links/README.md

-Over the past decade and half, my talented team and I have developed many research and engineering prototypes, demos, notes and projects.
-They are scattered all over the Web.
+In the past 15 years, my talented team and I have developed many research and engineering prototypes, demos, research notes and commercial projects.
+Because of such a long time span, our digital footprint is all over the Web.
 Therefore, I organized them into a single repository:

 ### [1.
 Cloud demo: ridll.com](http://ridll.com) ###
 **RIDLL** is an acronym for **Ri**chard Xu's **D**eep **L**earning **L**ab: This Cloud based demo website has about nine research demos developed by my talented team since 2016.
 Some notable examples include: